 Episode One - Tinsbury Manor

-.Cathy stifled a yawn as she squinting her eyes, looking ahead.
-A car passed on the opposite side; its headlights almost blinding her, “Dip your headlights, you asshole.”
-She pipped her horn, feeling tired and irritable from the long drive; taking a deep breath, she calmed herself.
+Cathy stifled a yawn as she squinted, looking ahead.
+A car passed on the opposite side, its headlights almost blinding her, “Dip your headlights, you asshole.”
+She pipped the horn, feeling tired and irritable from the long drive; taking a deep breath, she calmed herself.
 A sign read, one and three-quarter miles to Tinsbury.
 She hated driving at night; it hurt her eyes and gave her a headache.
-What she needed right now was a comfortable bed and a good night’s rest, Not far now.”
-Another car came into view this time the driver dipped his headlights before passing.
+What she needed right now was a comfortable bed and a good night’s rest, “Not far now.”
+Another car came into view this time; the driver dipped his headlights before passing.
 A few houses began to appear on either side of the road and street lighting.
-‘This must be it,’ she slowed down, leaning over the steering wheel while looking for any sign that this was the place.
+‘This must be it,’ she slowed down, leaning over the steering wheel while looking for any indication that this was the place.
 A sign partially hidden by bushes read - Tinsbury.
 “We’re here, now to find the hotel.”
 More houses appeared on either side of the road then a gap.
 A building stood on its own came into view on her right.
 She made out the sign above the door- Tinsbury Hotel.

-“Here we are, parking space at the rear - right,” she stopped indicating right and waited for another car to pass before turning and driving to the rear of the hotel.
-After parking, she got her suitcase from the boot and walked round to the entrance.
+“Here we are, parking space at the rear - okay,” she stopped indicating right waited for another car to pass before turning and driving to the rear of the hotel.
+After parking, she fetched her suitcase from the boot and walked round to the entrance.
 The hotel lobby was small compared with some hotels she stayed in previously but bright and homey looking.
 A tall elderly white-haired man sat reading a newspaper behind the reception desk on the left.
 He looked up, putting his paper down as Cathy walked towards the desk.

-“I reserved a room, the name is Cathy Farnworth.”
+“I reserved a room.
+The name is Cathy Farnworth.”

-“No, I can manage thanks.”
+“No, I can manage.”

 “Breakfast is eight till nine-thirty.”